What is Dry Eye Syndrome?

 - Use a humidifier during winter months, or whenever you are in a dry indoor environment.

 - Take “eye breaks” if you are going to be reading or staring at a computer for a long time.
+A handy rule to remember is to gently close your eyes for twenty seconds every twenty minutes that are spent looking at a video display or reading material.

 - Protect your eyes from UV rays, chemicals, radiation, and wind by wearing sunglasses, goggles, or a face mask.